4dsoftware/elemcor/README.md

 4. What is the expected processing time?

 The example files shown in Fig. 2 can be processed within 10 seconds on a 2.6GHz Core i7 processor, and 20 seconds on a 1.5GHz Core i5 processor.
 If the results do not come out within a minute, please check whether the correct tracer is selected, as the warning message suggests.
 If the 15N data are loaded, but C or S is selected as tracer, then the software tool would not run properly.
-This is because some compounds may not have C or S in their formula, and the algorithm will report error if the tracer is not present in the compound.
+This is because some compounds may not have C or S in their formula, and the algorithm will report error if the tracer element is not present in the compound.

 ## Support for Other Platforms